EWB UW - Madison

 Project Overview:

-The Puerto Rico project is centered at Hogar Albergue para Niños Jesús de Nazaret, a children's shelter in Mayagüez, Puerto Rico.
-It is a home that offers shelter, food, transportation, education, social and psychological services to children from infant to 11 years of age who are victims of abuse.
+Mayaguez Project: Hogar Albergue para Niños Jesús de Nazaret is a home that offers shelter, food, transportation, education, social and psychological services to children from infant to 11 years of age who are victims of abuse.
 After Hurricane Maria’s devastation in September of 2017 and the hurricanes in January of 2020, there has been an energy crisis across the island.
-The shelter currently pays approximately $800 to $1,000 a month for electricity.
-The goal of this project is to install a photovoltaic solar panel array with the aim to reduce or completely rid of the children shelter’s monthly electricity bill.
-The system currently contains ninety-six solar panel cells on top of three buildings at the shelter, feeding energy into four inverters, connected to a system of three battery banks.
+With the installation of the photovoltaic solar panel, we have saved the shelter $800 per month of electricity.
+The system contains ninety-six solar panel cells on top of three buildings at the shelter that feed energy into four inverters which are connected to a 64-kWh battery system.

-Project Updates:
+Recent Updates:

 Project History: